loader image

 However, advice from in-house lawyers (whether local or foreign) or any communication exchanged is not privileged under the applicable provisions of Bar Council of India Rules.

-Evidence – pretrial
+Evidence – Pretrial

 Do parties exchange written evidence from witnesses and experts prior to trial?